PokemonAutomation/ComputerControl/Wiki/Programs/PokemonBDSP/EggAutonomous.md

 <img src="images/EggAutonomous-2.png">

-Once the program starts, it will immediately save the game (if [Error Recovery](#error-recovery) is enabled) and start spinning.
+Once the program starts, it will immediately save the game (if [Auto-Saving](#auto-saving) is enabled) and start spinning.
 It will periodically fetch eggs and hatch your entire party.

 Once it has fetched 5 eggs and hatched all 5 eggs in your party, it will enter the box system and check each of the 5 babies in your party.
 Each baby is run through the [Actions Table](#actions-table).
 Depending on what conditions are matched, the baby will be either released, deposited into the last box, or the program will stop.